 They will be left with a gap between their muscles – diastasis recti.

 If you just want to skip straight to the bit about how to self test if you have diastasis recti, then follow the instructions on this video.
+It’s by diastasis recti pro Wendy Powell, who created the only medically recommended post-baby recovery programme – The MUTU System.

 How Did I Work Out I Had Diastasis Recti?